d12frosted/elpa-mirror/gnu/vertico-readme.txt

 * Alternatives

 There are many alternative completion UIs, each UI with its own advantages and disadvantages.
-The [[https://github.com/raxod502/selectrum][Selectrum readme]] provides an extensive comparison of many available completion systems from the perspective of Selectrum.
+The [[https://github.com/raxod502/selectrum][Selectrum readme]] gives an extensive comparison of many available completion systems from the perspective of Selectrum.

 Vertico aims to be fully compliant with all Emacs commands and achieves that